daggerspell/MusicFlowRadio/README.md

 ## Project Overview

 Music Flow Radio is an AI-powered internet streaming radio service.
-It uses AI to generate engaging introductions for songs, create a dynamic playlist, and even produce AI-generated commercials.
-This project aims to transform the proof-of-concept local radio station into a full-fledged web-based streaming service.
+It uses AI to generate engaging introductions for songs, create dynamic playlists, and even produce AI-generated commercials.
+This project aims to create a full-fledged web-based streaming service, moving beyond the initial proof-of-concept.

 ## System Architecture